vivekschauhan/amp/docs/installation/cloud/overview.md

 2. Decide which OS you want to run on the cloud host.

 3. Understand AMP prerequisites and install process for the chosen OS.
-See [Install Docker Engine](../index.md) for a list of supported systems and links to the install guides.
+See [Install AMP](../index.md) for a list of supported systems and links to the install guides.

 4. Create a host with an AMP supported OS, and install AMP per the instructions for that OS.